 The following discussion summarizes certain U.S. federal income tax consequences of purchasing, owning and disposing of the notes.
-This discussion applies only to holders who purchase the notes in this offering and who hold the notes as capital assets within the meaning of Section 1221 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") (generally, property held for investment).
+This discussion applies only to holders who purchase the notes for cash at their original issuance at their issue price and who hold the notes as capital assets within the meaning of Section 1221 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") (generally, property held for investment).
+The issue price of the notes is the first price at which a substantial amount of the notes is sold to the public, other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers.